 For all keys except :track, the property value will be a string.
 If :track is present, it will be an integer.

-Prefers taking values from ID3v2 tags, but falls back to the ID3v1 tag when necessary.
+When present, ID3v2 tags override data from ID3v1 tags.
 Some heuristics are applied to correct or reject obviously incorrect property values.
-Specifically, various forms of year are canonicalized to a four-digit form if a reasonable guess can be made, and track numbers of zero are removed from the plist.
+For instance, various forms of year are canonicalized to a four-digit form if a reasonable guess can be made, and track numbers of zero are removed from the plist.

 Issue: Currently only extracts track numbers from the ID3v2 TRCK field, but should definitely fall back to the ID3v1.1 track number field if this is not present.